berkeman/glansigt/_posts/2019-06-05-performance.markdown

 will never have to merge any results between slices/CPUs if we compute some information per user.

-This is the opposite of _Map-Reduce_, where data is _partitioned before processing_ instead of _merged after processing_.
-Since hashing is done before data computations, it has to be carried out only once, whereas for map-reduce, reduction is a key step in the processing.
-Furthermore, hashing a dataset also happens to be a very fast operation.
+This data _partitioning before processing_ is the opposite of _merge after processing_ that is used by Map-Reduce.
+Since hash partitioning is done before data computations, it is carried out only _once_, whereas for Map-Reduce, reduction is a necessary step in the processing.
+Furthermore, hash partitioning a dataset executes fast.

 ### Some Performance Figures

-The fastest machine we've used produced these numbers in 2017:
+The fastest machine we've used produced these numbers in 2017 on a file with one billion lines and six columns, in total 79GB in size:

 <p align="left"><img src="{{ site.baseurl }}assets/performance_numbers_from_installman.jpg"> </p>

 (Cut from the Accelerator's installation manual.)

+Note that all numbers are produced using high level Python programs.